Church of Our Lady of the Snows (Prague): History

-The church along with a monastery of the Carmelite order was founded in 1347 on the occasion of the coronation of Charles IV and his wife Blanche of Valois.
-The Carmelites were a mendicant order since 1245, which meant that they were not allowed to own any land.
-They therefore had no sources for building the church.
-Charles IV donated them a large plot, which they could partly rent, and the wood which had been used to build his coronation hall.
+The church along with a monastery of the Carmelite order was founded in 1347 on the occasion of the coronation of Emperor Charles IV and his wife Blanche of Valois.
+The Carmelites have been a mendicant order since 1245, which at that time meant that they were not allowed to own any land.
+They therefore had no resources for building the church.
+Emperor Charles then donated a large plot to them which they could partly rent out for income, along with the wood which had been used to build his coronation hall.
 This, along with contributions from the citizens of Prague, was enough to construct the currently visible part of the building.
-The construction of the church was delayed because of the problems with funds.
+The construction of the church was further delayed because of continued problems with funds.

-During the Hussite Wars the construction was interrupted, the church was heavily damaged, and the local monks left the monastery.
-The church fell into disrepair by the end of the 16th century.
-At the beginning of the 17th century the church was taken over by the Franciscans to whom the church was given by the King of Bohemia Rudolf II.
+During the Hussite Wars of the 15th century, construction was interrupted, the church was heavily damaged, and the friars abandoned the monastery.
+The complex fell into disrepair by the end of the 16th century.
+At the beginning of the 17th century the church was taken over by the Friars Minor, to whom it was entrusted by the King of Bohemia Emperor Rudolf II.

-In 1611, during the Passau army incursion, fourteen monks were killed, when a rabble from the city of Prague attacked and looted the monastery.
-These monks are known as Fourteen Prague Martyrs.
-They were beatified in 2012.
+In 1611, during the Passau army incursion, the community of fourteen friars were killed when a Lutheran rabble from the city of Prague attacked and looted the monastery.
+These friars are known as the Martyrs of Prague.
+They were beatified in 2012 by Pope Benedict XVI.

 The church itself was modified during the Renaissance and Baroque (mostly in the second half of the 17th century).

-Today, the Gothic presbytery serves as a church of Franciscans.
-The northern aisle is accessible from the eastern corner of the Jungmann square through the gate which originally led to the cemetery behind the church.
+Today, the Gothic presbytery still serves as a Franciscan church.
+The northern aisle is accessible from the eastern corner of Jungmann Square through the gate which originally led to the cemetery behind the church.